julianburr/sketch-plugin-boilerplate/README.md

 └─── /config # Here you will find all necessary configurations, feel free to adjust them to your needs! :)
 │
-└─── /Contents  # This is the build folder that Sketch reads │    └─── /Resources  # Put your stuff here
+└─── /Contents  # This is the build folder that Sketch reads │    └─── /Resources  # Assets, frameworks, etc.
 │    └─── /Sketch  # plugin.js and manifest.json have to be here
 │
 └─── /scripts  # The npm scripts, also feel free to change to your needs, this is a boilerplate, not an end product!